 A fun series that demonstrates how our choices impact our days!
 We have all the books in the series including What Should Darla Do?
 It’s one of our daughter’s favorite books.
 The stories have over 8 endings and it’s so fun to see how each choice impacts Danny or Darla.
 Your kids will love this interactive book.

 This book doesn’t teach social and emotional skills specifically (like the other books listed) but this is a great story of family, hardworking and perseverance .

 #20: The Invisible Boy:

 A wonderful book about making friends.
-Includes discussion questions at the end.
-This book is perfect for children who may experience shyness.
+The Invisible Boy Includes discussion questions at the end.
+The book is a great choice for children who may experience shyness.

 Now for the the secret to success!